 Include a time estimate in your task description to get a notification when you've reached it.
 Learn how to use Task Time Estimates here.

-To add a corresponding project for your new task, click the down arrow on the far right to expand the drop-down list—this list is populated by the projects you add manually (as we’re about to do here) and those pulled from integrated services if you have those enabled—and choose Add Project Category to create a new one.
+To add a corresponding project for your new task, click the down arrow on the far right to expand the dropdown list.
+We've given you one project to start with, Productivity Research.
+Otherwise, this list is populated with projects you add manually (as we’re about to do here) and those pulled from integrated services if you have those enabled.
+Choose Add Project Category to create a new project.

-Click Add, then select your new project from the drop-down menu to add it to your Day Plan.
+Type the name of your new project in the text box and click Add.
+Then select your new project from the dropdown menu to add it to your day plan.

-You can order (and reorder) your tasks by priority anytime.
-Begin by hovering over the task you’d like to move.
-The clock icon will appear along with two vertical ellipses to the clock’s left.
-Click the dots and hold while moving the task up or down in your Day Plan with your mouse.
+Hover over the task you’d like to move, and the clock icon will appear along with two vertical ellipses to the clock’s left.
+Click the dots and hold while moving the task up or down in your day plan with your mouse.
 When you’ve got it where you want it, simply release.